ebuzeryalcin/Travellers/README.md

 #### Places page

--   The Places page is displaying all Place cards created by users chronologically, from most recently to oldest
+-   The Places page is displaying all Place cards created by users chronologically, from most recently to oldest.
+Works both when logged in and when logged out.

 #### View, edit, and delete cards